barneygf/pogodynka/README.md

 # Pogodynka

-Script is used for downloading data from the website monitor.pogodynka.pl.
+Script is used for downloading data from the website monitor.pogodynka.pl for three stations.

 ### Prerequisites